-- Puppy-Dog Eyes: Frodo attempts his scary face on Gollum, and "looks about as threatening as a Girl Guide crossed with a Pokemon".
+- Puppy-Dog Eyes: Frodo attempts his scary face on Gollum, and "looks about as threatening as a Girl Guide crossed with a Pokémon".

 - Running Gag: The second half of the show covers the third movie and has repeated references to Frodo trying to find his way to "Book Three".

 - Self-Deprecation: "The Ents are slow and boring, have no social skills, speak a language nobody else understands, and can't remember what women look like.
-Merry and Pippin immediately grasp the awful truth: he's a folkie!
+Merry and Pippin immediately grasp the awful truth: he's a folkie!"

-any more, this is serious literature!"
+- Serious BusinessThis isn't The Hobbit any more, this is serious literature!